 Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

-Combine the word “sales” with the word “email” and you have a recipe for night sweats, second-guessing everything you say, and turning into a corporate robot when it comes time to actually write the thing.
-But after writing hundreds of our own, we nailed the process down to a science.
+We’ve written hundreds and hundreds of our own sales emails—we’re no strangers to the anxiety of hitting send on an email you’re not confident in, the dread of coming up with new copy, and the confusion of whether your emails are even working.
+Over the years, we’ve nailed it down to a science.
 In this guide, we cover everything you need to know including our proven six-step framework that continuously gets results, clicks, and heartfelt replies so you always know what and how to write to close the sale.

 Why Learning How To Write A Sales Email is Worth It

-It’s no secret that most people check their inboxes every day.
-In fact, many people actually prefer getting marketing and sales messages in their inbox vs. other forms of communication like SMS or social media.
-So, it makes sense to use email as a sales engine.
+Most people check their inboxes every day.
+Many people prefer getting marketing and sales messages in their inbox vs. other forms of communication like SMS or social media.
+So, it makes sense to use email as a sales engine for your business.

-You can even set up automated sequences that act as your best salesmen… on autopilot.
+You can even set up automated sequences that act as your best salesperson… on autopilot.

 A salesman that doesn’t need vacations, breaks, overtime pay, or benefits.
 A salesman that works 24/7 showing up at all hours of the day (and night) even when no one else can.

-However, the first step is figuring out what to say to close the deal.
+However, the first step is knowing out what to actually type in those emails.
 You have a few options, including hiring a professional copywriter (which can cost thousands of dollars per email), treating it like any other piece of copy, or mastering a new skill and learning how to do it yourself.

-The first option—hiring a pro—is always a good idea, but it’s probably way beyond your budget.
-If so, you’re not completely out of luck.
-Once you realize option two isn’t an option, you come to option three.
+The first option—hiring a pro—is always a good idea, but it’s not so friendly on the wallet.
+If it’s out of your budget, you’re not out of luck.
+Once you realize option two isn’t an option (regardless of how long that takes), you come to option three.

 The Investment Needed to Write A Sales Email

-While there are a few great tactics that can help you craft better emails, like learning to segment your list or learning the art of copywriting, you can still write effective sales emails by learning the key principles we’ll go over today.
+While there are a few great long-term tactics that can help you hone your strategy, like segmenting your list, getting to know your audience, and studying copywriting, you can still write effective sales emails… today.

 6 Steps to Write A Sales Email

-- Sign up for HubSpot free to set up your CRM pipeline
+- Sign up for a free Hubspot account

 - Craft the perfect subject line